OptinMonster’s drag-and-drop builder makes it super simple to create beautiful campaigns for your website without the need of a web developer.

-In this overview, we’ll cover each of the major tabs, the important sub-menus, and everything you’ll need to get started.
+In this overview, we’ll cover each of the major views, the important sub-menus, and everything you’ll need to get started.

 - Yes/No – The Yes/No view is also commonly called a 2-Step Campaign.
 These can be used to show a Yes Button, which when clicked shows a Optin Form (i.e.: the “Optin View” below) or it could have another functionality like redirecting a user to another page.
 Learn more about Yes/No campaigns here.

-- Success – This view can be shown after someone successfully signs up on your Optin Form when connected via OptinMonster’s Native Integrations.
+- Success – This view is normally shown after someone successfully signs up on your optin form when connected via OptinMonster’s Native Integrations.